mcneel/rhino.inside-revit/docs/readme.md

 ![](static/images/readme/ghcomp-ref.png)

+- `extended=` to show component description in front of title
+- `no_version=` to hide the "added since" and "removed since" version tags

 ## Referencing Grasshopper Parameters

 To reference any parameter that is part of this project, use the pre-defined block shown below: